wp-plugins/displet-pop/readme.txt

 = Where can I find help on this plugin? =

-On the support forum.
-(Four tabs over from FAQ http://screencast.com/t/J5Iqg3fwy)
+On the support forum at http://wordpress.org/support/plugin/displet-pop.

 == Screenshots ==